wbamberg/idl-reference/docs/nsISAXDTDHandler.md

 If the system identifier is a URL, the parser must resolve it
 fully before passing it to the application.

-@param name The unparsed entity's name.
-@param publicId The entity's public identifier, or null if none was
-                 given.
-@param systemId The entity's system identifier, or null if none was
-                 given.
-@param notationName The name of the associated notation.

 #### Parameters ####